no-name-found-here/Gentoo-DWL-laptop/README.md

 I decided to go for a rice with a Gentoo feeling to it.
 I'm using DWL from https://codeberg.org/dwl/dwl which currently is ```dwl v0.8-dev-73-gab4cb6e-dirty```.

+As of August 2025 dwl is no longer maintained :(

 ## Dotfiles.tar
 The dotfiles.tar file contains:
 - ds: the binary to start dwl.
 I put it in /usr/bin and simply boot to console.
 It's short for "Dwl Start" :)  Its only content is ```dwl -s .local/src/dwl-startup.sh```.